samcv/PerlRakuCon2020/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

 # The Perl and Raku Conference in Europe 2020

 ## When

-10-14 August.
-Monday and Tuesday there will be workshops.
-Wednesday through Friday will be the main conference with multiple tracks of talks throughout the whole day.

-## Listen

-Attend great presentations from all parts of the Perl community, including luminaries like Damien Conway and others to be announced.

-## Connect

-Meet your fellow Perl programmers.
-We expect nearly 300 Perlers to attend from around Europe and the world!
-This is a great opportunity to connect with the community.
-Make sure to check out our conference wiki to see what sort of social events and BOFs are being planned!
+**10-14 August.**

 ## Learn
+**Monday and Tuesday there will be workshops**.
+New this year, **a beginner workshop will be included in the price of the standard conference ticket**.
+Other more advanced workshops are also planned for Monday and Tuesday in line with previous conferences.

 We’ll have dozens of sessions on a great variety of topics.
 Don’t forget to sign up for one of our great all-day tutorials to engage in some deep learning.

+## Listen

+Attend great presentations from all parts of the Perl community, including luminaries like Damian Conway.
+Other keynote speakers yet to be announced. **Presentations and talks will be Wednesday through Friday**.

+## Connect

+Meet your fellow Perl programmers. **We expect nearly 300 Perlers to attend from around Europe and the world!** This is a great opportunity to connect with the community.

 ## Save